ResonantGeoData/ResonantGeoData/DEVELOPMENT.md

 1. Run `docker-compose run --rm celery ./manage.py demo_data`
 2. Run `docker-compose run --rm celery ./manage.py landsat_data -c 100`
+2. Run `docker-compose run --rm celery ./manage.py wasabi`

 Please note that the demo data commands need to run in the `celery` docker image.
 For the `landsat_data` command, the `-c` argument is optional and allows you to control how much landsat data to ingest; the full dataset can take over an hour to ingest.

+The `wasabi` data command can take a particularly long time to run as it is processing large, remote video files.

 ### Run Application
 1. Run `docker-compose up`